 The Law, Innovation, Technology and Entrepreneurship (LITE) programme is an interdisciplinary and experiential programme for students of all backgrounds.
-In LITE Lab - Social Impact Entrepreneurship, undergraduate students will work on projects relating to the legal and operational issues faced by social enterprises, NGOs, and civil society organizations in Hong Kong.
+In LITE Lab - Social Impact Entrepreneurship,

 Paired with an Hong Kong-based organization, students will brainstorm ways to respond to and to raise awareness of and potentially address significant community, social, environmental, or humanitarian issues.
 Students will interview service providers and founders, conduct research, and gather relevant data in order to understand the context in which the social enterprise or NGO is operating, and to understand its current methods, target population/beneficiaries/positive social change desired, as well as the challenges it faces.
 In this context, each student will scope, design, and complete an appropriate term paper, explainer, project, video, or other deliverable in the substantive area identified.
 Students are encouraged to utilize entrepreneurial methods and creative approaches to their projects, as long as novel ideas demonstrate an understanding of the existing landscape and needs of stakeholders.